pratikaher88/pratikaher88.github.io/_pages/about.md

 As of June 2023, I am looking for full time roles in software engineering and Machine Learning Engineering.

-Brief CV
+Brief CV :

   September 2021– May 2023: Masters student at UC Berkeley, USA.
   May 2022 - AUgust 2022: Applied Science intern at Amazon Science (Alexa Team).
   Jan 2021 - August 2021: Software Enginner at Tingtun AS, Norway.
   June 2018 - Dec 2020: Associate software engineer at JP Morgan Chase & Co.
   2014-2018: Bachelor in Information Technology at DJSCE, Mumbai.

-Berkeley grad, Fullstack dev for 3+ years at JP Morgan Chase and a Tingtun (Norwegian startup), Published 3 papers in top ML conferences, Previous experience at Amazon as Applied Science intern